pivotal/docs-tap/cli-plugins/apps/usage.hbs.md

 ## <a id='checking-update-status'></a>Checking update status

-You can use the Apps CLI plug-in to create or update a workload.
+You can use the Tanzu Apps CLI to create or update a workload.
 After you've submitted your changes to the platform, the CLI command exits.
 Depending on the changes you submitted, it might take time for them to be executed on the platform.
 Run `tanzu apps workload get` to verify the status of your changes.